-BGC Partners had \$1,052.8 million in fixed-rate debt outstanding as of December 31, 2021.
+BGC Partners had \$1,049.2 million in fixed-rate debt outstanding as of December 31, 2022.
 These debt obligations are not currently subject to fluctuations in interest rates, although in the event of refinancing or issuance of new debt, such debt could be subject to changes in interest rates.
-In addition, as of December 31, 2021, BGC Partners had no borrowings outstanding under its Revolving Credit Agreement.
-The interest rate on any borrowings under its Revolving Credit Agreement is based on LIBOR.
+In addition, as of December 31, 2022, BGC Partners had no borrowings outstanding under its Revolving Credit Agreement.
+The Revolving Credit Agreement interest rate on borrowings was previously based on LIBOR or a defined base rate plus additional margin.
+On March 10, 2022, the Revolving Credit Agreement was amended, restated and increased, and the corresponding interest rate on any borrowings under its Revolving Credit Agreement is based on SOFR or a defined base rate plus additional margin.